-SUT JHALLY: While there are chilling similarities between the popular culture images and the real life attacks in Central Park, there is a major difference.
+SUT JHALLY: While there are chilling similarities between the popular culture image and the real life attacks in Central Park, there is a major difference.
 The women in the real world were not enjoying it.
 They weren't smiling.
 This wasn't their dream world.
 It was someone else's, which had turned into their nightmare.
+A similar sexual assault took place during the 2001 Mardi Gras festival in Seattle captured in this award-winning photograph where a mob of men violently stripped and indecently assaulted a woman in full public view.
+One of the interesting questions to ask is what is going on in the minds of these normal looking men that they think that they have an entitlement to in act their desires on any female body that happens to be around even when it is clearly against their will.
+What stories from the culture are they drawing upon to legitimate their assault...